 Distribution and Habitat

-Country distribution from AmphibiaWeb's database: Ethiopia, Kenya, Tanzania, United Republic of
+Country distribution from AmphibiaWeb's database: Central African Republic, Congo, the Democratic Republic of the, Ethiopia, Kenya, South Sudan, Tanzania, United Republic of, Uganda

 This species shows developmental changes in patterning, with two phases, J (juveniles and many mature males) and F (mature females and some mature males).
 All newly metamorphosed individuals are phase J, which is normally brownish to green with paired light dorsolateral lines, or an hourglass pattern.
 All females, and some males, develop into phase F before the first breeding season.
 Phase F is often colorful and variable, showing the diagnostic color characteristics for the species or subspecies.
 Either well-defined morphs may be present, or graded variation.